sthamadhukar/sthamadhukar.github.io/docs/work_exp.md

 * Cyber Security - Vulnerability simulation and dataset creation
 * Analyse system calls during the vulnerability exploitation
 * Maintain document for the steps to reproduce
+* Conducted research for dataset creation on cyber security incident analysis and system behavior.
+* Analyzed the system and network calls during vulnerability exploitation and backtracking algorithm.
+* Main contributor to a research paper based on the findings of research published in IEEE (bit.ly/3sYbICr).
+* Experience with shell scripting, automation, python, CWE, CVE and cybersecurity approaches.
+* Developed backend service for Cybersecurity surveillance system with the Spring, GRPC, and database.
+> Environment: Linux, sysdig tool, AWS services, Docker, Git, Github Actions, Postgres, SpringBoot, Hibernate.

 ### Teaching Assistant
 > January 2022 - Present